 Outline of Security+ Architecture and Design Topics

+Architecture and Design is the second of five domains covered on the Security+ certification exam.
 Being that this article will focus on Architecture and Design from the point of view of the CompTIA Security+ exam, it would be helpful to define the universe of information that this portion of the exam covers.
 Below is a list of the subtopics covered on the Security+ exam:

 - Use cases and purposes for frameworks, best practices, and secure configuration guides